 - a.
 Lighting levels are above recommended and/or; - b.
-Levels of lighting are adequate but above the power allowance
+Levels of lighting are adequate but above the power allowance; - c.
+Passenger / occupants usage pattern is not related with the lighting level and its usage pattern.

 - a.
 Energy wasted by excess of installed lighting; - b.
 Reduction of the operative life of the lights.